 We perform fraud risk assessments and teach clientele employees how to recognize fraud and respond to fraud allegations:

-- – and frequently monitor your accounts,
+- Frequently monitor your accounts, especially the following:

 Protect Your Business and its Employees